spatialthoughts/courses/docs/python-foundation-output/08_using_web_apis.md

     time.sleep(1)
 ```

-## Exercise
+## Exercise 2

 Below cell contains a dictionary with 3 destination cities and their coordinates.
 Write a `for` loop to iterate over the `destination_cities` disctionary and call `get_driving_distance()` function to print real driving distance between San Fransico and each city.
 Rate limit your queries by adding `time.sleep(2)` between successive function calls.
+Make sure to replace the `ORS_API_KEY` value with your own key.

 ```python